hashicorp/terraform-azurerm-terraform-enterprise/README.md

 - Key Vault

   - The value supplied for `key_vault_name` should match an existing Key Vault.
 If the existing Key Vault does not live in the primary resource group, you may optionally supply a value for `resource_group_name_kv`.
-  - The key vault should have enabled access for deployment for Azure Virtual Machines, as the virtual machines will pull the certificate (and secrets, if applicable) from key vault.
+  - The Key Vault should have enabled access for deployment for Azure Virtual Machines, as the virtual machines will pull the certificate (and secrets, if applicable) from Key Vault.

 - Certificates
-  - The value supplied for `ca_certificate_name` should match an existing Key Vault Certificate residing within the Key Vault specified via `key_vault_name`.
+  - The value supplied for `ca_certificate_name` should match an existing Key Vault Certificate residing within the Key Vault specified via the `key_vault_name` variable.

 ## Azure Services Used